 CPD returns to Washington, D.C. from December 10-12, 2018 for a three-day training program.
 “Transforming Data into Insights for Public Diplomacy Strategy” is a must for today's public diplomacy practitioners who are interested in building up their tool-kit.

 In this age of information abundance, the challenge for effective public diplomacy strategy is not so much about the quantity of data but the ability to gather relevant, quality data and drive insights for better planning.

 This course aims to develop proficiency in analyzing and integrating a variety of data to create impactful public diplomacy strategies and programs.
 Course material will combine time-tested methods and technology-driven tools in data collection and analysis.
 You will learn methods to effectively employ storytelling to demonstrate and advance insights for strategy.

 The workshop is comprised of five modules:

-For over ten years, the USC Center on Public Diplomacy has been the go-to program for diplomats, non-state actors, international organizations, scholars, and business executives to engage in public diplomacy training.
+For over thirteen years, the USC Center on Public Diplomacy has been the go-to program for diplomats, non-state actors, international organizations, scholars, and business executives to engage in public diplomacy training.
 Our unique learning model of dialogue, presentations, simulations, and small group discussions provide participants the tools and skills needed for the practice of public diplomacy.